MicrosoftDocs/PowerShell-Docs-Modules/reference/ps-modules/Microsoft.PowerShell.SecretManagement/Set-Secret.md

 ## DESCRIPTION

 This cmdlet adds a secret value by name to a vault.
-If no vault name is specified the secret is added to the default vault.
-If a secret with that name exists, it is overwritten.
+When no vault name is specified, the secret is added to the default vault.
+If a secret with that name exists, it's overwritten.
 Additional data can be included with the secret if supported by the extension vault.

 The default parameter set takes a **SecureString** object.
-If you run the command without specifying the secret value, the cmdlet prompts you to to enter a **SecureString**.
-The text of the string is not visible in the console.
+If you run the command without specifying the secret value, the cmdlet prompts you to enter a **SecureString**.
+The text of the string isn't visible in the console.

 ## EXAMPLES